The Development of Siberia and Far East

 Toguchin, a town in Novosibirsk Region – OE toga "leader", cynn "family, people".

 Salair, a town in the urban district of the town of Guryevsk in Kemerovo Region – OE. sala "sale, selling", iere, ōra "ore".
-In the town there is a mining and processing plant extracting and producing gold, silver, zinc, lead.
+The city has a mining and processing plant that produces gold, silver, zinc, and lead.

 At right: Picture of an owl .
 Drawing from the site Babyblog.

 Barnaul, the administrative center of the Altai Krai – OE. byrne "breastplate", ūle "owl".
-Plumage of an owl resembles chain mail (see the picture on the right).
-Obviously, the city made armor like "owl".
+The plumage of an owl resembles chain mail (see the picture on the right).
+The city made armor like "owl".

 Tuim, a village in the Shirinsky district of Khakassia – OE. twinn "double, twin".

-Bolshaya Irba, an urban settlement in the Kuraginsky district of the Krasnoyarski Krai – OE. ierfa, Ger.
+Bolshaya Irba, an urban settlement in the Kuraginsky district of the Krasnoyarsk Krai – OE. ierfa, Ger.
 Erbe "heritage".

 Gagul', a village in Ermakovski district of the Krajanoyarski Krai – OE. gāgul "throat, maw".